betrusted-io/xous-book/src/ch10-00-swap-overview.md

 ## Encryption Method

-Swap is encrypted using AES-GCM-SIV.
+Swap is encrypted with an AEAD that is either AES-GCM-SIV or ChachaPoly (the choice will be determined based on benchmarked performance, and can even be changed on the fly since the encrypted information is ephemeral on every boot).
 The swap encryption key is generated from a hardware TRNG on boot.
 It is critical that this TRNG function correctly and be truly random early at boot.

-The 16-byte AES-GCM-SIV MAC codes for every page are stored in a global appendix in untrusted RAM; this is fine, as the MAC is considered to be ciphertext, as all security derives from the key, but the swap space is reduced by this overhead.
+The 16-byte AEAD MAC codes for every page are stored in a global appendix in untrusted RAM; this is fine, as the MAC is considered to be ciphertext, as all security derives from the key, but the swap space is reduced by this overhead.

-The nonce for AES-GCM-SIV is derived as follows:
+The nonce for the AEAD is derived as follows:

 `nonce[96] = {swap_count[32]|pid[8]|p_page[24]|v_page[24]}`